mycrazycracy/speaker-embedding-with-phonetic-information/README.md

-## This is the repository for Interspeech paper "Speaker Embedding Extraction with Phonetic Information" (with some expansions)
+## This is the repository for Interspeech paper "Speaker Embedding Extraction with Phonetic Information"

+New architectures are included in addition to the original methods in the Interspeech paper.

 ## Introduction

 In the original Interspeech paper, we proposed two speaker embeddings, x-vector with multitask learning and phonetic adaptation.
-Later, we further combined these speaker embeddings and proposed *c-vector* (a phonetic information combined vector).

-The results are reported on SRE10 and SRE16.
-The training data comes from NIST SRE04-08 and Switchboard.
+In our recent work, we found the c-vector (a phonetic information combined vector) generally performs better.
+Here, we also include the c-vector and the results are reported on SRE10 and SRE16.

+The speaker training data comes from NIST SRE04-08 and Switchboard while the phonetic training data is Fisher and Switchboard-1.
+Data augmentation is used in our recipe.
+MUSAN and RIRS are used as the noise datasets.
+Refer to the scripts for more details.

+Before running the scripts, you should first go through the Kaldi SRE16 v2 recipe since the scripts share the same idea.

 ## Files